OUR TEAM

 GRADE 2 TEACHER

 Kelsey graduated from Plymouth State University in 2020 with a Bachelor of Science in Elementary Education.
 She is also licensed by the state of New Hampshire to teach grades K-6.
 Before joining Heartwood, Kelsey taught kindergarten at Berlin Elementary School for two years.
-Since coming to Heartwood, she has taught kindergarten, a K/1 combo class, and first grade.
-Additionally, Kelsey has served as a teacher mentor for the past two years, and will begin pursuing a Master’s degree in Educational Leadership in April.
+Since coming to Heartwood, she has taught kindergarten, a K/1 combo class, first grade, and second grade.
+Additionally, Kelsey has served as a teacher mentor for the past two years.

 When not in the classroom, Kelsey enjoys spending time outside with her partner and their dogs, Maple and Daisy, reading, creating pottery, and exploring new places.
 She looks forward to seeing what the next school year will bring for the Heartwood community as a whole.